nosas/blog/deep_learning_python/ch3/article.md

 Take a look at the plots above: the loss score stabilizes after roughly 40 epochs.

 The stabilization shows that the model learned its optimal weights given the current model architecture and training data.
-If we were to train it for more epochs, the model would *overfit* to the data.
+If we were to train it for more epochs, the model would *overfit* (memorize) to the data.
-Sure, the loss score may decrease by 0.001 - a small amount - but that's because it's memorizing the dataset.

 *Overfitting* is a huge concept in machine learning, which we'll cover later on.
 For now, understand that more training does not guarantee better results!
+Training with a quality dataset and decently-configured model architecture is more impactful than excessive training.

 ### Plotting the predictions

-After each training step, the model updates its weights and biases (parameters) and makes predictions on the inputs.
+After each training step - each iteration over the entire dataset - the model updates its weights and biases (parameters) and makes predictions on the inputs.
 We append those predictions to a list called `predictions_all`.
-Using the predictions, we can plot how accurate the model is after each training step: green dot if correctly predicted, otherwise red.
+Using the predictions, we can plot model's accuracy after each training step: green dot if correctly predicted, red otherwise.

 Predictions are classified as *correct* or *incorrect* based on the following criteria:

-- If the prediction is greater than 0.5, the predicted label is Class A
+- If the prediction is greater than 0.5, the predicted label is class A
-- If the prediction is less than 0.5, the predicted label is Class B
+- If the prediction is less than 0.5, the predicted label is class B

-An easier way to understand this is: if the dot is *above* the red line, it belongs to Class A, otherwise it's below the line and belongs to Class B.
+An easier way to understand this is: if the dot is *above* the red line, it belongs to class A, otherwise it's below the line and belongs to class B.

 We need two helper functions to create the accuracy plots and GIFs below: `plot_prediction_acc(prediction, input)` and `make_gif(predictions, inputs)`.
 The `plot_prediction_acc()` function will plot the accuracy of the model and save it to an IO buffer.